muratck86/BTK-BookStore-ZComert/Readme.md

 - Add ValidateMediaTypeAttribute class into the ActionFilters folder in te Presentation layer.
 Resolve MediaTypeHeaderValue in the if statement using Microsoft.
 - Add this ValidateMediaTypeAttribute into ConfigureActionFilters call in the ServicesExtensions.cs
 - Add this attribute onto GetAllBooksAsync method in the BooksController of the Presentation layer.
+- install Microsoft.AspNetCore.Mvc.Abstractions version 2.2.0 package into Entities project.
+- In the service layer, add IBookLinks interface into the contracts.
+Resolve HttpContext using Microsoft.AspNetCore.Http.